JakeSteam/blog-history/_posts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 #### 10273: Haunted House

-2020's [Haunted House set](https://www.lego.com/en-us/product/haunted-house-10273) is even further detached from Junkbot, and the presence is far more subtle!
+2020's [Haunted House set](https://www.lego.com/en-us/product/haunted-house-10273) is even further detached from Junkbot, and the reference is far more subtle!

 |                                           Minifigure [^hauntedhouse-1]                                            |                                     In disguise as a "box of junk" [^hauntedhouse-1]                                     |
 | :---------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------------: |